 Numerous corporations provide 100% assistance for tuition and fees for credit courses.
 Interestingly, tuition reimbursement remains an underused benefit.
 A recent survey by Hewitt Associates shows that only 7 percent of employees take advantage of company plans that pay for job-related courses.

 Some companies combine the tuition assistance benefit with a "front-pay" option that allows direct billing from the college to the corporation, eliminating the need for out-of-pocket expenses.
 Other companies allow employees to apply for upfront advances on 50 percent of tuition costs.

 Finding the Right Graduate School Program

 Selecting a Graduate School: Look Before You Leap

 Once you're certain that grad school fits into your career and life plans, you need to find out as much as possible about the program you have in mind.
-Early in your junior year, begin to explore schools offering the type of program you want.
+Early in your third year, begin to explore schools offering the type of program you want.

 A common concern deals with which institution has the "best" program.
 There is no single reliable ranking of graduate schools.
 National rankings do exist, however each is based on different criteria.
 Therefore, it may be more meaningful to talk to faculty in your field and see which professors are doing research and publishing.

 While actual rankings may be somewhat misleading, comparative information about various programs is readily available.
 As you attempt to gain an overview of the many graduate and professional school programs available, you may find the following directories particularly helpful.
 They are probably available in your Career Resources Library.